FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 1
 ```

-Now we can write a function that iterates over our output, calculates the indices of the maximum element in each column, and maps them to a class name!
+Now we can write a function that iterates over our output, calculates the indices of the maximum element in each column, and maps them to a class name.

 ```jldoctest logistic_regression
 julia> function custom_onecold(custom_y_onehot)